mohamedhassan63364-rgb/Power-BI-HR-Dashboard/README.md

 Employees by Marital Status
 Salary by Department
 Employee Distribution by Gender
+Employee Analysis by Department
 Interactive Filters for Gender, Employee Name, and Department 📈 Key Insights
-The dataset contains information about 295 employees.
+The dashboard contains data for 295 employees.
-The dashboard tracks hiring trends from 2016 to 2023.
+It tracks employee hiring trends from 2016 to 2023.
-Employees can be analyzed based on gender and marital status.
+Employee distribution can be analyzed based on gender and marital status.
-Salary distribution can be compared across different departments.
+Salary distribution across different departments helps identify departments with higher salary costs.
-Interactive filters allow users to explore specific employees and departments.
+Interactive filters allow users to explore specific employee groups and departments.
-📷 Dashboard Preview

 📂 Project Files

 This repository includes: